brh55/shortcut.css/README.md

 This framework is built on these principles:
 - AIEM - `ACTION__IDENTIFIER-ELEMENT-MODIFIER` Class Name Convention
-- Behavior driven class names _(ie: center-this, fix-this-width, etc)_ for easy to remember names
+- Behaviorial driven class names _(ie: center-this, fix-this-width, etc)_
-- Hackathon specific requirements _(quick styling, teams lacking designers, time constraints, quick implementation, etc)_
+- Hackathon specific requirements _(quick styling, time constraints, quick implementation, etc)_

 ## How do we use this? !@#$?
 1. Download the dist/css/hack.min.css file and place it in your project folder.
 After, create a link to within the head of your html.